Florida Hometown Heroes Housing Program 2025: The $35,000 Loan You Pay Back vs. The Grant You Don't

 The primary eligibility requirement for the Hometown Heroes Program Florida is first-time homebuyer status, defined as not owning a primary residence within the past three years, though veterans are exempt from this requirement and may qualify regardless of previous homeownership under Department of Veterans Affairs regulations.

-Credit Score Requirements: All borrowers listed on the loan application for the Florida Hometown Heroes Housing Program must have a minimum 640 FICO score as reported by Experian, TransUnion, or Equifax credit bureaus, with no recent foreclosures, bankruptcies, or significant derogatory marks.
-Borrowers with scores below 640 should work with HUD-approved housing counselors to develop credit improvement strategies over 6-12 months, addressing collections, charge-offs, and high utilization rates before applying.
+All borrowers listed on the loan application for the Florida Hometown Heroes Housing Program must have a minimum 640 FICO score as reported by Experian, TransUnion, or Equifax credit bureaus, with no recent foreclosures, bankruptcies, or significant derogatory marks.

-Occupation Requirements: The 2025 Hometown Heroes Program Florida restricts eligibility to specific approved occupations including healthcare workers (nurses, physicians, EMTs, mental health counselors, social workers, physical therapists), educators (teachers, school administrators, special education professionals, school counselors, librarians), public safety personnel (police officers, firefighters, correctional officers, sheriff’s deputies), first responders (emergency dispatchers, 911 operators, paramedics), licensed childcare providers and directors, court employees, transit workers, and all U.S. military service members, reserves, Coast Guard, Florida National Guard, or veterans employed full-time by Florida-based employers.
+The 2025 Hometown Heroes Program Florida restricts eligibility to specific approved occupations including healthcare workers, educators, public safety personnel, first responders, licensed childcare providers and directors, court employees, transit workers, and all U.S. military service members, reserves, Coast Guard, Florida National Guard, or veterans employed full-time by Florida-based employers.

-Income Requirements: Household income for the Florida Hometown Heroes Housing Program must not exceed 140-150% of Area Median Income as determined by HUD for the county of purchase, with limits ranging from approximately $132,900 to $178,950 depending on location and household size in 2025.
-Income verification requires two years of W-2 forms, recent pay stubs, tax returns for self-employed borrowers, and completion of the 1003 Uniform Residential Loan Application through an approved lender.
+Household income for the Florida Hometown Heroes Housing Program must not exceed 140–150% of Area Median Income as determined by HUD for the county of purchase, with limits ranging from approximately $132,900 to $178,950 depending on location and household size in 2025.

-Homebuyer Education: One borrower must complete a HUD-approved homebuyer education course valid for two years from completion, with veterans using VA loans exempt from this requirement.
-Courses cost $50-100 and require 6-8 hours, available online through HUD Housing Counseling agencies statewide.
+One borrower must complete a HUD-approved homebuyer education course valid for two years from completion, with veterans using VA loans exempt from this requirement.
+Courses cost $50–100 and require 6–8 hours.

 Down Payment & Loan Limits for Florida Hometown Heroes Housing Program